ArturGoldman/ASR-HW/README.md

 ./ASR-HW/test.sh
 ```

+After running test, output.json file should be created, and metric values should be printed.

 ## What should be noted
 By default configs assume, that training and testing is run on DataSphere with bucket bucket-hse-rw with LibriSpeech data.
 If directory is different, "data_dir" should be changed in configs